Visit our YouTube channel to see our most recent video resources.

 National Centre for Truth and Reconciliation

 The National Centre for Truth and Reconciliation website has many good resources to get a better understanding of the Residential Schools.
-The following are some of the reports that might be of interest.

 The Jesuit Forum

 The Jesuit Forum engages people in deeper thinking and sharing on what’s going on in our globalized world, starting with their own experience.